-In 2010 the summer drought in Ireland led to fears that a major lake would once again disappear overnight.
+Back in 2010, the summer drought in Ireland led to fears that a major lake would once again disappear overnight.

 On Monday November 22, 1955, Lough Funshinagh in County Roscommon completely disappeared in moments.

-It has since re-appeared.
+It has since re-appeared, disappeared and re-appeared again.

-Accounts at the time in the Westmeath Independent describe an incredible scene as thousands of fish were stranded and swans and geese suddenly found themselves without any water.
+Contemporary accounts in the Westmeath Independent describe an incredible scene as thousands of fish were stranded and swans and geese suddenly found themselves without any water.

-"Nature was in the mood for magic in County Roscommon on Monday when sharp at 12 noon Lough Funshinagh with a farewell roar completely disappeared." the newspaper wrote.
+"Nature was in the mood for magic in County Roscommon on Monday when sharp at 12 noon, Lough Funshinagh, with a farewell roar, completely disappeared," the newspaper wrote.

 Up to 200 swans were left homeless by the lake's disappearance and flew off to a nearby lake, Lough Ree.